RV Black Tank Flush Not Working - Water Wont Go In

 The Quick Answer

-Your black tank flush system likely has a stuck check valve or debris blockage at the flush connection.
+Yesterday your black tank flush left you with a bone-dry tank and rising panic — by tonight you'll have crystal-clear water flowing through like a champion.
 The most common culprit is a spring-loaded check valve that's either stuck closed from mineral deposits or has debris preventing it from opening.
 This is a very common issue on RVs that sit unused for extended periods, especially in areas with hard water.

 What's Causing This